fpsvogel/fpsvogel.com/src/_posts/2025-11-06-first-hacktoberfest-to-get-into-open-source.md

 - **Coding challenges**, which [I recently wrote about](/posts/2025/types-of-coding-challenges).
 - **Learning a new language and/or framework**, either mind-expanding ([Roc](https://www.roc-lang.org/)) or job-opportunity-expanding (Python/Java/C#).
 - **Computer science and low-level programming**, which [I've made a list about](https://github.com/fpsvogel/learn-cs).
-- **Building a text-based world simulator**, providing lots of opportunities for complex system design that I've [only begun](http://localhost:4000/posts/2023/ruby-text-based-game-real-time-input) to explore.
+- **Building a text-based world simulator**, providing fun opportunities for complex system design that I've [only begun](http://localhost:4000/posts/2023/ruby-text-based-game-real-time-input) to explore.

 I'd like to do all of the above sometime or another.
+But for now, the difficult job market is nudging me to make my work more visible in ways that could make a job search easier.
+(Two years ago I was laid off unprepared, and having been scarred forever by the ensuing job search, I will now not let my guard down until… I don't know, someone gives me a medal for job-search-preparedness or something.
+Should I talk to my therapist about that?
+Definitely.)

-But right now, in the current cutthroat job market, open source has a few advantages.
-With open source, I am:
+With open source, unlike with the above-listed options, I am:

 - expanding my network
-- adding more lines to my resume (yeah, sue me)
+- adding more lines to my resume
 - showing the quality of my day-to-day work very concretely
 - solving problems alongside much more experienced developers, which is a kind of mentorship that I don't often get at work these days

 Sure, there are other employability-boosting pastimes.
 If I build a thing that becomes very popular and I become Internet famous, that's the best thing of all for my resume.
 If I ever figure out how to do *that* in a month, I'll write a blog post about it.

-## A sappy postscript about poop on my new shirt
+## Poop on my new shirt: or, how do I have time for all this anyway?

 ![my new Hacktoberfest T-shirt with a baby poop stain](/images/hacktoberfest-shirt-with-poop-stain.jpg)